arnav-aggarwal/react-setup-tutorial/README.md

 node dist/app.bundle.js
 ```

-You should see `Testing our bundle` log on your Node console.
+You should see '`Testing our bundle`' log on your Node console.
 Congratulations, you’ve created your first webpack build!

 If using git, you’ll want to add `dist/app.bundle.js` to your `.gitignore`.
 We only want to keep track of the source files, not the generated bundle.